vodelerk/LinuxChronicles/README.md

 # LinuxChronicles
-couple of bash scripts and formulas
+couple of bash scripts and formulas (journey)